mysql/mysql-server/README.md

 ### Platforms

 TokuKV is supported on 64-bit Centos, should work on other 64-bit linux distributions, and may work on OSX 10.8 and FreeBSD.
+TokuKV is not supported on 32-bit systems.

 [Transparent hugepages][transparent-hugepages] is a feature in newer linux kernel versions that causes problems for the memory usage tracking